Just-a-code-lover/Ghata-AI-Powered-website-generation-tool_v1.0.0/README.md

    * 💾 Download your files

 ## ☁️ Deployment

-Ah, I understand now!
-You want to maintain the existing format while updating the deployment section.
-Here's how I'd write it:

 Deploy to Streamlit Cloud:
 1. 🌐 Project deployed at: [Ghata Website Generator](https://ghata-ai-powered-website-generation-tool.streamlit.app/)